A Visit with Dr. Marjoorie Castro of the Sacramento Dentistry Group

 Will the Tradition Continue?

-The Castros also have a son in high school.
-He is interested in math and the sciences, but currently is leaning towards a career in economics or engineering.
-At least there’s still hope that he might become a dentist, or a doctor.
-One or the other would keep the relatives happy.
+The Castros also have a son.
+He is currently studying pre-med at UC Davis.
+So there’s hope that he might become a dentist, or a doctor.
+One or the other will keep the relatives happy.